 Now the install process begin, we can see now the following output:

 Welcome to ISPConfig Setup Script v.184.108.40.206

 with the support of the community.

-You can visit my website at the followings URLS
+You can visit my website at the followings URLs

 and contact me with the following information

-contact email/hangout: [email protected]
+contact email/Hangouts: [email protected]

 ISPConfig 3 System installer

 This script will do a nearly unattended installation of